 If you’re expected annual earnings change from quarter to quarter, you are allowed to fill out a new 1040-ES and submit payment for the adjusted amount in the following quarter.
 The form 1040-ES comes with voucher slips that can be used to remit payments via mail.
 Of course, with the prevalence of technology, you are also able to submit payments electronically through the IRS website.

-For year-end payments, the Schedule C is required reporting the business information for the previous year.
+For year-end payments, Schedule C is required to report the business information for the previous year.
 This is a separate tax from the self-employment tax as this is from the perspective of the business rather than that of the individual.
 You may also be required to file an information return to the IRS depending on your circumstances.